shalligoel/FrontendApplication/README.md

     pip3 install PyMySQL</p><br>
  6. git clone https://github.com/shalligoel/FrontendApplication<br>
  7. cd frontend<br>
- 8. Get IP Addres of Cloud-SQL Instance and save in config.py file<br>
+ 8. Get IP Addres of Cloud-SQL Instance and save in dblocal.py.
+Update username, password and Database name if needed.
- 9. Get IP Address of VM where your MountkirkGames is running and save in config.py.<br>
+ 9. Get IP Address of VM where your MountkirkGames is running and save in game.html.
  10. Run your application:<br>
      python3 app.py